 Math.random();

-Now to execute that file, in the terminal, type the command:
+Now to execute that script, in the terminal type the following command:

 $ node test.js

 You’ll notice that the command will basically do nothing.
-That’s because we have not outputted anything from that file.
+That’s because we did not output anything in that script.
 To output something, you can use the global console

 object, which is similar to the one available in browsers.
-Put the following code in test.js:
+Here is an example:

 console.log(